Dozens killed in crush at religious event in northern Israel - KION546

 Another attendee, Wice Israel, said he saw people falling to the ground.
 “It was crowded and there were there around 60,000 to 70,000 people, no place to move, and people started to fall to the ground, a lot fell to the ground,” he said.

+“I saw 20 plus CPRs ongoing at the same time,” Taub told CNN.
+“Anywhere you looked, you saw another person doing CPR.”

+In the hours afterward, she saw people crying or staring into space, struggling to process what they had seen.

-Dov Maisel, Vice President of Operations, of volunteer-based emergency organization United Hatzalah, told CNN that an estimated 50,000 to 100,000 people had been on the mountain.
+Dov Maisel, Vice President of Operations, of volunteer-based emergency organization United Hatzalah, told CNN that an estimated 100,000 people had been on the mountain.

-He said thousands of people tightly packed in a small area had fallen down a staircase and crushed each other.
+Hundreds of people were pouring into the site at the same time from different directions, leading to a “massive amount of congestion,” he said.
+People tightly packed in a small area had fallen down a staircase and crushed each other, he added.

 Lazar Hyman, vice president of United Hatzalah, said it was one of the worst tragedies that he had ever experienced.
 “I have not seen anything like this since I entered into the field of emergency medicine back in 2000,” said Hyman.